-To ensure a very successful presentation, we strongly recommend that you use log in to this platform and link to ZOOM on your computer (or laptop) and not any other devices (such as mobile phone / iPad).
+To ensure a very successful presentation, we strongly recommend that you log in to our SES 2022 platform on your computer (or laptop) and not any other devices (such as mobile phone / iPad).
 If you do use other devices, please make sure that you have the ZOOM app downloaded on these.

 Please use Portable Document Format (.pdf) or PowerPoint (ppt.) for your presentations.
 These should be uploaded on your desktop (or any other suitable position on your computer before your session).
 You will then be asked to share your presentation when it is your turn to talk.
-If you have never used the “Share” function on ZOOM before, the ZOOM room manager will show you how to do this before the session starts.
+If you have never used the “Share” function on ZOOM before, please let the person who is helping with technical aspects of congress know before the session starts.

 For the best user experience, we strongly recommend that you download / update ZOOM to the latest version.
 Please allow lots of time to do this – not just before your session is due to start.